xuanyuwang/yonghe-online/README.md

     + install [brew](https://brew.sh/), which is a package manager for mac
     + use `brew` to install [Docker](https://www.docker.com/)
 2. register a Docker account (it's free).
 Then log in your Docker with that account.

+## Run your page

+There are two ways to run your site.
+The first way is to run it in your local host, the second way is to run it in a Docker container.

+### Run in Docker

-3. run `bash docker-dev.sh` to kick-off your demo page.
+Run `bash docker-dev.sh` to kick-off your demo page.
+That's it.

 That's it!
 Now you should the demo site is running at `http://localhost:8000`!